bearstech/wordpress_factory/README.md

 A factory to prepare, deploy, upgrade your Wordpress

 No more LAMP, XAMP and other strange tools.
-Your Worpdress runs on a Linux, the same used in production, and you work with your tool, and deploy as usual.
+Your Worpdress runs on a Linux, the same used in production, you work with your tool, and deploy as usual.

 The magic
 ---------

-The is no magic.
+This is no magic.
 Wordpress factory is just a wrapper of Docker and wp-cli.
-Data stays on your hard drive, action are done in Docker.
-Your docker if you are using Linux, or inside a virtualbox, if you are using Mac OSX.
+Data stays on your hard drive, action are done in Docker (or inside a virtualbox, if you are using Mac OSX).

 Install
 -------